 Crosby Hall was built as a two-story brick structure in 1921.
-Extensively remodeled and extended in 1995 and 2004, it houses the bookstore, grill, Recruitment and Marketing, nurse's office, student lounge, meeting rooms, the Olivia Bender Cafeteria, and the Student Success Center.
+Extensively remodeled and extended in 1995 and 2004, it houses the Wildcat Hub, grill, the Center for Student Engagement, nurse's office, meeting rooms, and the Olivia Bender Cafeteria.